John O'Farrell (author): Early life

 O'Farrell grew up in Maidenhead, Berkshire, the youngest of three children, attending Courthouse Primary School and then Desborough Comprehensive where he wrote comedy for the school magazine and stood as the Labour candidate in the school's 1979 mock election.
 His father was a book dealer from Galway, Ireland, whilst his mother was active in Oxfam and Amnesty International.
-He attended classes at the Redroofs Theatre School and played Christopher Robin in the West End at the age of ten, before appearing in the horror film From Beyond the Grave with Diana Dors and Donald Pleasence.
+He attended classes at the Redroofs Theatre School and played Christopher Robin in the West End at the age of ten, before appearing in the horror film From Beyond the Grave with Diana Dors and Donald Pleasence, and the BBC Children's TV series Jumbo Spencer in 1976.
 O'Farrell went on to study English and drama at Exeter University.